udita-0707/DM_Project/docs/01_Work_Planning_and_Division.md

 # Work Planning and Division

-This document outlines our structured plan as a three-person team, defining clear role assignments, responsibilities, and knowledge exchange strategies to address the **Work Planning and Division** evaluation criterion (15 Marks).
+This document outlines our structured plan as a three-person team, defining clear role assignments, responsibilities, and knowledge exchange strategies to address the **Work Planning and Division** evaluation criterion.

 ## 1. Team Roles and Responsibilities